atbcb/ICTTestingBaseline/docs/01KeyboardNavigation.md

 Ideally interfaces should use standard keyboard commands (TAB, Space Bar, Enter, Escape, etc.), making their use easy and efficient.
 On occasion, an interface may be designed to expand on the basic set of standard keyboard commands; and/or remap standard keys.
 In both of these cases, users must be notified of the existence of non-standard key commands and their correct use.

+Keyboard access and control includes the ability to navigate to AND away from interactive content using only a keyboard.
+This test rule validates a keyboard-only user’s ability to move focus away from components.

 **Notes:**
 * Access must be via a physical keyboard.
 Specifically excluded from this test is the use of an on-screen keyboard, or using the Mouse-Keys feature in Windows.
 At this time the baseline tests do not address the use of Tablet PCs or other portable devices.